Kodluyoruz/taskforce/near-certified-developer-ncd/near-wallet/readme.md

 ![figures](https://raw.githubusercontent.com/Kodluyoruz/taskforce/main/near-certified-developer-ncd/near-wallet/figures/figures.png)

-When users are redirected back to your app, they can find in LocalStorage a copy of the private keys giving your app FunctionCall access to their account
+When users are redirected back to **your app**, they can find in LocalStorage a copy of the private keys giving your app FunctionCall access to **their account**

 In Chrome Developer Tools